open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/serverless.md

 ### AWS Lambda wrapper code

-This file will contain all the OpenTelemetry logic, which will enable tracing.
+This file contains all the OpenTelemetry logic, which enables tracing.
 Please save the following code as `lambda-wrapper.js`.

 ```javascript